ngr05/gaming-ui-testing/README.md

 ## Things To Do...

+-   Report into Testrail
+    -   Could we extend the `test` function to take in Testrail test IDs?
 -   Implement compliance tests
     -   Bingo
-    -   Casino
-    -   Vegas
 -   Refactor promo test implementation
     -   Is there more that can be shared by all products?
     -   Need to distribute the promo selectors by product
 -   Demonstrate CI capabilities of the tests
     -   On failure, post to Slack
--   Report into Testrail
-    -   Could we extend the `test` function to take in Testrail test IDs?
 -   Create a custom runner with commander?

 ## Jenkins